-The accompanying schedule of expenditures of federal awards (the schedule) includes the federal award activity of the Salinas Union High School District (the District) under programs of the federal government for the year ended June 30, 2022.
+The accompanying Schedule of Expenditures of Federal Awards (the schedule) includes the federal award activity of the Salinas Union High School District (the District) under programs of the federal government for the year ended June 30, 2023.
 The information is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Therefore, some amounts presented in this schedule may differ from amounts presented in, or used in the preparation of, the financial statements.
+Because the schedule presents only a selected portion of the operations of the Salinas Union High School District, it is not intended to and does not present the net position, changes in net position or fund balances of Salinas Union High School District.